 HOW TO USE SUE LARKEY’S CHEAT SHEETS

-It’s starting to get to the end of 2021, and you might already be starting to think about how you will ease the transition for the children you know.
+It’s starting to get to the end of the year, and you might already be starting to think about how you will ease the transition for the children you know.
 Or if you are just coming out of learning from home and moving to in-person teaching, these transition tips will help reduce anxiety and stress!

 Transition can be big or small changes: it includes change in teacher, change in room, change in students in the class not just starting preschool, school, high school and beyond.